audioplastic/audioplastic.github.com/source/_posts/2013-01-24-bioaid-algo.markdown

 BioAid Architecture
 -------------------

+The image below shows a block diagram of the various components

+* Flow diagram of the auditory periphery
+* Discussion of the
 * Flow diagram from presentation
 * Discuss things in terms of auditory periphery here - only describe the necessary bits and reference where possible
 * asd